-Before she helped send the first astronauts to the moon, won the Presidential Medal of Freedom, and became the subject of an award-winning film, Katherine Johnson was an anonymous “female computer” doing thankless but vital work at NASA.
-Her accomplishments have since been recognized, and today she’s regarded as one of the pioneers of the space age.
-In honor of her upcoming birthday (she turns 100 years old on August 26), here are some things you might not have known about Katherine Johnson.
+Before she helped send the first astronauts to the moon, won the Presidential Medal of Freedom, and became the subject of an award-winning film, Katherine Johnson—who passed away on February 24, 2020 at the age of 101—was an anonymous human “computer” doing thankless but vital work at NASA.
+Her accomplishments have since been recognized, leading her to be regarded as one of the pioneers of the space age.

 In the mid-1950s, NASA (then known as the National Advisory Committee for Aeronautics, or NACA) was looking into sending people to space for the first time—a task that required crunching a lot of numbers.
 Without the high-powered computers we have at our disposal today, the agency hired a team of women “computers” to do the complex math for low wages.
 Johnson was interested, but the first time she applied for the job there were no positions left for her.
 She applied a second time the following year and made it in.